wlai-lp/faas/README.md

 # https://github.com/LivePersonInc/faas-cli

+# Steps
+- `lpf init` // inti project
+- `lpf login` // login to site
+- `lpf get functions` // get list of functions
+- `lpf pull [faas function name]` // pull function in functions folder, secrets in settings.json
+- NOTE: use LP faas UI to create secret so lpf can download in correct format, this can be used for local dev
+- `lpf invoke [function name] -l` // invoke local instance with -l
+- `lpf push [function name]` // push to account
+- `lpf deploy [fun]tion name` // deploy to account

-# TO create new faas function use `lpf init`
+# To create new faas function
+> use `lpf init`

+# snippets
-# snippets are in .vscode/faas-snippets.code-snippets
+> They are in .vscode/faas-snippets.code-snippets

+## use snippets in vscode
+> in a js file, F1, search `snippet` or `code snippet`

-# check lpf is working
+# Check lpf is working

 ## use `lpf get functions`